-We show that there is a regime-dependent effect of shocks to producer prices and monetary policy on consumer prices by estimating impulse responses via statedependent local projections.
-We determine two inflation regimes with a Markovswitching autoregressive model and find that the regimes are characterized by different inflation volatility.
+We show that the effect of shocks to producer prices and monetary policy on consumer prices is regime-dependent by estimating impulse responses via state-dependent local projections.
+We determine two inflation regimes with a Markov-switching autoregressive model and find that the regimes are characterized by different inflation volatilities.
 We identify upstream supply shocks with an instrumental variable based on data outliers of the producer price series.
-Such shocks have a stronger and more persistent effect on downstream prices in a regime of elevated inflation volatility (state 2) than in periods of lower and more stable consumer price growth (state 1).
+Such shocks have a stronger and more persistent effect on downstream prices in a regime of elevated inflation volatility (state 2) than in periods of more stable consumer price growth (state 1).
 At the same time, monetary policy shocks induce more inflation volatility in state 2, reinforcing the conclusion that transitions to this state should be prevented from the onset.

-^{}We thank Matthias Meier for agreeing to discuss this paper at the third HeiTüHo Workshop 2022. [†]Heidelberg University
+\We thank Matthias Meier and workshop participants for helpful discussions at the third HeiTüHo Workshop 2022.

+Heidelberg University